FactoryXCode/MfPack/MfPack/Samples/MfSimpleCapture/readme.md

 This example shows, how you have to implement capturing within a session and handle device loss while capturing.
+It also demonstrate the use of rotating a video stream.
+Useful for handheld devices.

 Project: Media Foundation - MFPack - Samples
 Project location: https://github.com/FactoryXCode/MfPack